 Content Assessment Weightings Availability Unit 1: The Study of Prose External written examination 30% Summer from 2018 1 hour 45 mins Students answer two questions, one from Section A and the set question in Section B. Section A is closed book.
-Unit 2: The Study of Drama and Poetry External written examination 50% Summer from 2018 Drama and rectify 2 hours Students answer two questions, one from Section A and one from Section B. Section A is open book.
+Unit 2: The Study of External written examination 50% Summer from 2018 Drama and Poetry 2 hours Students answer two questions, one from Section A and one from Section B. Section A is open book.
 Section B is open book.
-Unit 3: The Study of Controlled assessment 20% Summer from 2019 Shakespeare 2 hours Students complete one task: an extended writing question based on a theme.
+Unit 3: The Study of Shakespeare Controlled assessment 2 hours 20% Summer from 2019 Students complete one task: an extended writing question based on a theme.
 For current themes, see Appendix 3.
 Teachers mark the tasks, and we moderate the results.